marikomakhm/ada-project/TrovatelliT.github.io/text.md

 By looking at these results, it seems that the most involved countries are a combination of the most populous countries in the world and tax havens.

-(TODO: read text from here onwards)

 We see little Switzerland almost in the lead, which seems to reinforce many of the clichés about the country.
-It seems cheese and watches are not the only thing Swiss people are good at.
+It seems that cheese and watches are not the only thing Swiss people are good at.
 Similarly, Monaco, Luxembourg and British Virgin Islands are also present.
-And very near the top, we see Panama, which makes sense given the name.
+And very near the top, we see Panama, which makes sense given the name of this affair.

-We also see that there are quite a large number of very large countries, such as China, United States and Brazil.
-This however, is to be expected, as very large countries will naturally have more occurrences.
-Interestingly, this is not always the case, as we see India didn't even manage to crack the Top 20 list, even though it's the second most populated country in the world.
+On the map, we also see that there is a significant presence of geographically large countries, such as China, United States and Brazil.
+This isn't unexpected, as big countries tend to have larger populations and will thus naturally have more people involved in Panama Papers when compared to countries with small populations.
+However, this isn't always the case, as we can see that India didn't even manage to crack the top 15 list, even though it's the second most populated country in the world.
 This suggests that population alone doesn't tell the whole story, but we will look at this later.
 For now, let us look at the same data but normalized by population:

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/bar_occurrences_per_hab.html"></iframe>